arresteddevops/ado-hugo/content/episode/godfather-of-devops.md

 +++
 Description = "Matt and Jeff sit down with Patrick Debois to talk about Patrick's journey from systems engineer to DevOps royalty"
 Date = 2020-02-06T18:00:00Z
-PublishDate = 2020-02-12T20:35:20Z # this is the datetime for the when the epsiode was published.
+PublishDate = 2020-02-16T08:35:20Z # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" podcast_file = "###.mp3" # the name of the podcast file, after the media prefix. podcast_duration = ""
+Example is "2016-04-25T04:09:45-05:00" podcast_file = "arrested-devops-podcast-episode147.mp3" # the name of the podcast file, after the media prefix. podcast_duration = "54:27"
 #podcast_bytes = "" # the length of the episode in bytes
 episode_image = "/episode/img/never-stop-learning.jpg"
 episode_banner = "/episode/img/never-stop-learning.jpg"
 guests = ["pdebois" ] # The names of your guests, based on the filename without extension.
 #sponsors = []
-#episode = ""
+episode = "147"
-title = "We Are Always Learning with Patrick Debois" images = ["img/social/fb/never-stop-learning.jpg"] hosts = ["mstratton", "jsmith"] # The names of your hosts, based on the filename without extension.
+title = "We Are Always Learning with Patrick Debois" images = ["img/social/fb/never-stop-learning.jpg"] hosts = ["mstratton", "jsmith"] # The names of your hosts, based on the filename without extension. aliases = ["/147"]
-#aliases = ["/##"]
 #youtube = ""
 explicit = "yes" # values are "yes" or "no"
 # media_override # if you want to use a specific URL for the audio file